gavinblair/pathological-demand-avoidance/README.md

 Setup
 ---

-You need groq, dotenv and streamlit for python, so install it:
+You need groq, dotenv and streamlit for python, so install them:
 ```sh
 $ pip install streamlit groq python-dotenv
 ```

 Add your groq api key.
-Groq is very fast, and free at the time writing this.
+Groq is very fast, and free at the time of writing this.
 ```sh
 $ cp .env.template .env
 $ vim .env